 Evidence Relating Egg Consumption to Coronary Heart Disease risk

-- The epidemiological evidence relation egg consumption to coronary heart disease risk is not consistent.
+- The epidemiological evidence relation egg consumption to CHD risk is not consistent.
 Two of three large prospective cohort studies founds no association between egg consumption and coronary risk, while one finds a substantial association

 - Only one study addressed confounding by other determinants of disease risk in any comprehensive fashion, and this study found no association.